-Many tables in the EQuIS Database include columns that store date and time data.
-Microsoft SQL Server supports two data types for date and time data.
+Many tables in the EQuIS Database include columns for date and time data.
+Microsoft SQL Server supports these data types for date and time data:

-By default, the EQuIS SQL Server Database uses smalldatetime, because it is more efficient and meets the needs of most uses.
-In some situations, additional levels of precision are needed.
-Any date or time field in EQuIS may be changed from smalldatetime to datetime to enable data storage with second-level precision.
+By default, the EQuIS Database uses smalldatetime because it is more efficient and meets most needs.
+In some situations, users need additional levels of precision.
+Any date or time field in EQuIS may be changed from smalldatetime to datetime2 to enable data storage with second-level precision.

 1.Start SQL Server Management Studio.

 4.Paste the following script in the SQLQuery window, with the appropriate table name and column name.

 Note: Database owner or administrator privileges are required in order to make database changes.
 Always backup the entire database before making any changes.